rudydew/Questionswriter/README.md

-# WordPress Article Automation Script
+# WordPress Response Post AI Automation Script

-This Python script automates the process of posting articles to WordPress sites with specified categories, while also incorporating image adjustments, SEO tags, and handling MySQL database interactions for keyword management.
+This Python script automates the process of posting articles to WordPress sites with specified categories, while also finding images on pexels, creating unique images with pixel adjustments, SEO tags, and handling MySQL database interactions for keyword management.

+It also scrapes relevant questions on google using serper.dev's api to add relevant context to the articles.

 ## Requirements